SUKI-Huang/SimpleLoginService/README.md

 # Simple Login Service

-this project is a simple sample how to login facebook on Android device and store user information on Microsoft Azure SQL Database via Microsoft Azure Functions
+This project is a sample, implement facebook login on Android device and store user information on Microsoft Azure by using Azure SQL Database and Azure Functions

 # Skills